 Outside of the parking bays which are marked by white lines, there are yellow line restrictions.

 Parking restrictions apply until you pass the "Zone Ends" sign, however yellow and red line restrictions will still apply outside the zone.

 Parking zones are sometimes right next to each other, so do look out for further zone entry signs and bay signs.

 Yellow lines and red routes

-Permits and pay and display tickets are not valid on yellow lines or red routes in CPZs.
+Permits, "pay by phone" and pay and display tickets are not valid on yellow lines or red routes in CPZs.

 Within a CPZ the same operational hours apply to single yellow lines as for parking bays unless signs indicate otherwise.

 Double yellow line and red route restrictions operate 24 hours a day, seven days a week, including bank holidays.